ddella/OpenSSL/Digital Signature/ECDSA-Sig.md

 ```
 **Note**: The size of the file `hash-sha256.bin` is 32 bytes or 256 bits 😉
 ## 4. Create a signature using the private key and the hash
+We are signing the hash value not the file but the hash is derived from the file.
 ```shell
 openssl pkeyutl -sign -inkey private-key.pem -in hash-sha256.bin -out ecdsa.sig
 ```